 She’s worked in the legal world for over 15 years in areas like estate planning, real estate, elder law and disability planning.
 She’s not merely a facilitator, she also understands all of the intricacies of these topics which allows her to ask the right questions and direct collaborative meetings effortlessly.

-Outside of the office, Amy enjoys spending time with her husband and 2 Italian Greyhound children.
+Outside of the office, Amy enjoys spending time with her husband and 2 Italian Greyhounds.
 She is very creative and almost always has a sewing, decorating, or remodeling project going on at home.

 Other impressive things:

 - She volunteers in the NY courts, providing custody and visitation mediation

 - She is a Mediate.com certified mediator and a member of the Elder Decision-Making section of the Association for Conflict Resolution

 - She received a post-baccalaureate certificate in Paralegal Studies from the University of Hartford